khinsen/MMTK/Doc/examples.rst

 - Trajectory examples

-  - The file
+  - The program
     :doc:`snapshot.py <../Examples/Trajectories/snapshot.py>`
     shows how a trajectory can be built up step by step from arbitrary data.
-  - The file
+  - The program
     :doc:`dcd_import.py <../Examples/Trajectories/dcd_import.py>`
     converts a trajectory in DCD format (used by the programs CHARMM, X-Plor, and NAMD) to MMTK's format.
-  - The file
+  - The program
     :doc:`dcd_export.py <../Examples/Trajectories/dcd_export.py>`
     converts an MMTK trajectory to DCD format (used by the programs CHARMM, X-Plor, and NAMD).
+  - The program
+    :doc:`pdb_export.py <../Examples/Trajectories/pdb_export.py>`
+    converts an MMTK trajectory to a sequence of PDB files.
-  - The file
+  - The program
     :doc:`trajectory_average.py <../Examples/Trajectories/trajectory_average.py>`
     calculates an average structure from a trajectory.
-  - The file
+  - The program
     :doc:`trajectory_extraction.py <../Examples/Trajectories/trajectory_extraction.py>`
     reads a trajectory and writes a new one containing only a subset of the original universe.
-  - The file
+  - The program
     :doc:`view_trajectory.py <../Examples/Trajectories/view_trajectory.py>`
     shows an animation of a trajectory, provided that an external molecule viewer with animation is available.
-  - The file
+  - The program
     :doc:`calpha_trajectory.py <../Examples/Trajectories/calpha_trajectory.py>`
     shows how a much smaller |C_alpha|-only trajectory can be extracted from a trajectory containing one or more proteins.
+  - The program
+    :doc:`fluctuations.py <../Examples/Trajectories/fluctuations.py>`
+    shows how to calculate atomic fluctuations from a trajectory file.

 .. _Example-NormalModes:

 -  Normal mode examples

-  - The file
+  - The program
     :doc:`modes.py <../Examples/NormalModes/modes.py>`
     contains a standard normal mode calculation for a small protein.
-  - The file
+  - The program
     :doc:`constrained_modes.py <../Examples/NormalModes/constrained_modes.py>`
     contains a normal mode calculation for a small protein using a model in which each amino acid residue is rigid.
-  - The file
+  - The program
     :doc:`calpha_modes.py <../Examples/NormalModes/calpha_modes.py>`
     contains a normal mode calculation for a mid-size protein using a
     |C_alpha| model and an elastic network model.
-  - The file
+  - The program
     :doc:`harmonic_force_field.py <../Examples/NormalModes/harmonic_force_field.py>`
     contains a normal mode calculation for a protein using a detailed but still simple harmonic force field.